denten-books/plain-text/main.md

 (US1974062, 1932-1934; US2031074, 1931-1936).
 With the invention of punch cards
-and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to modulate electrical current.
-In the transmission of a recorded message, the message itself plays the role of a controlling mechanism, aiding in the mechanical movement of the transmission apparatus.
-For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical state of the machine.
+and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium--bumps and holes--used to mechanical movement of the transmission apparatus.
+For example, of the 33 asserted claims in the the Bumstead brothers patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all of which have a characther representing significance, a receiver adapted to detect variations in time intervals elapsing between sucessive impulses, a plurality of interpreting relays selectively acutated by said receiver, and a printed mechanism responsive for the combined action [@bumstead1911, 12-13]."
+Up to this point, the patent describes a device for transmititon information, from type to print.
+Starting with clause 14, the langauage changes to describe a more general "telegraph system," comprised of "an impulse transmitter having means to vary the time intervals between sucessive transmitted impulses, each time interval having a character representing significance, a reciever responsive to said devices, and signal, distributing, interpreting, and recording devices *responsive to the contiguous significant time intervals define by the impulses* [@bumstead1911, 14 (emphasis mine)]."
+For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
 Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recepient.

+### Literature as content and control (bring it back)

+The language of circuits immedeatly matter of interpretation.
-As one device converts human intput into mechanical states, and into signal, another device conversts the signal into mechanical states and into a human-legible message.
-In US1165663, filed in 1911 and issued in 1915, Hyman Goldberg writes: "the object of the invention is to provide mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+In US1165663, filed in 1911
+and issued in 1915, Hyman Goldberg writes: "the object of the invention is to provide mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."